28 Participants Needed

 The trial requires that participants are stable on their medications for 2 months and do not change medications during the study.
 However, if you are taking certain psychotropic medications, including antidepressants, antipsychotics, or mood stabilizers, you may need to stop due to an increased risk of seizures.

-What data supports the effectiveness of the treatment Brainsway H1-Coil Deep TMS System for depression and cognitive impairment in older adults?
+What evidence suggests that the Brainsway H1-Coil Deep TMS System is effective for depression and cognitive impairment in older adults?

 This trial is for people over 60 with mild to early-moderate Alzheimer's or cognitive impairment and depression, who haven't done well with antidepressants.
 They must be stable on current meds, able to consent and follow the schedule, have a partner to help with questionnaires, and pass a safety screening for TMS.